What you will need/ingredients:

 Basic Yogurt Recipe

 Turn on your empty slow cooker to low heat.
-Allow this to heat for 15 minutes (during your yogurt making process), and then turn OFF.
-The walls should feel warm but not hot, or your will burn/kill your yogurt culture.
+Allow this to heat for 15 minutes (during your yogurt-making process), and then turn it OFF.
+The walls should feel warm but not hot, or you will burn/kill your yogurt culture.

 Bring your leftover yogurt starter out of the fridge and leave it on the counter.

-Heat whole milk on the stove on medium/low heat, stirring ever so often with a whisk to evenly heat.
+Heat whole milk on the stove on medium/low heat, stirring every so often with a whisk to heat evenly.

-Bring the milk to 180F, remove from heat.
+Bring the milk to 180°F, then remove from heat.

 Fill the bottom of the sink with cool water and plug the drain.
-Water bath your hot pot of milk- place the pot of milk in the filled sink and stir with a whisk to evenly cool the milk.
-Refill with cool water if need be to continue the cooling at a steady pace.
+Water bath your hot pot of milk—place the pot of milk in the filled sink and stir with a whisk to cool the milk evenly.
+Refill with cool water if needed to continue the cooling at a steady pace.

-Reduce the heat of the milk to 115F and remove from the sink.
+Reduce the heat of the milk to 115°F and remove it from the sink.

 Pour some of the milk into the yogurt culture and the rest into the crock pot.